City/Town: • Montgomery |

 Revitalization

-Although much of the mall remains empty, the anchor store buildings have been sold off and repurposed for use by the City of Montgomery and the city’s School Board.
-The city has invested $30 million so far for a new Public Safety/Police Precinct and Fire Station along with the Board of Education for two separate schools; Loveless Academic Magnet Program (LAMP) High School and Montgomery Preparatory Academy For Career Technologies (MPACT).
+In May 2011, Keith Corporation revealed its plans to acquire 440,000 square feet of mall space, which included the former J. C. Penney store, with the intention of transforming it into health offices.
+Presently, a significant portion of the mall remains unoccupied; however, the buildings that once housed anchor stores have been sold and repurposed by the City of Montgomery and the School Board.
+The city made a noteworthy investment of $30 million to establish a new Public Safety/Police Precinct and Fire Station, while the Board of Education utilized the space for two separate schools: Loveless Academic Magnet Program (LAMP) High School and Montgomery Preparatory Academy for Career Technologies (MPACT).